greenbone/docs/src/common/prerequisites.rst

 Choosing the Installation Source
 --------------------------------

-For building the GVM software stack three different sources can be chosen depending on the desired stability.
+For building the GVM software stack, three different sources can be chosen depending on the desired stability:

-* building from release `tarballs`_
+* Building from release `tarballs`_
-* building from git tags
+* Building from git tags
-* building from release branches
+* Building from release branches

-Linux distributions use the release `tarballs`_ because that's the most common and well known method to share source code.
+Linux distributions use the release `tarballs`_ because it is the most common and well known method to share source code.

-Newer build systems might stick with the git tags.
+Newer build systems may stick with the git tags.

-If you are a developer and very familiar with building from source already you might also try out using the git release branches.
-The release branches have the advantage that they contain the newest fixes which might not be included in the release tarballs or git tags yet.
-As a downside they might contain only partly fixed issues and require to update more often.
+If you are a developer and very familiar with building from source already, you may also try out using the git release branches.
+These have the advantage that they contain the newest fixes which may not yet be included in the release tarballs or git tags.
+As a downside, the release branches may contain only partially fixed issues and need to be updated more often.

 This guide will use the tarballs to build the software.

 .. _tarballs: https://en.wikipedia.org/wiki/Tar_(computing)

-Installing common build dependencies
+Installing Common Build Dependencies
 ------------------------------------

 .. code-block::